mandipsapkota/Neetcode150/Readme.md

 ## Day 16 - Longest Substring Without Repeating Characters
 Given a string s, find the length of the longest substring without duplicate characters.

+## Day 17 - Longest Repeating Character Replacement
+Given a string s made up of uppercase English letters and an integer k, you are allowed to change at most k characters in the string to any other uppercase letter.

+Task is to find the maximum possible length of a substring that can consist of the same character after performing up to k such replacements.